-ON THIS DAY | English Composer Benjamin Britten Was Born in 1913
+English Composer Benjamin Britten Was Born On This Day in 1913

 Britten was recognized for his significant operatic output and wrote some of the century's most-loved choral works

-Praised for his English operas, which were regarded as some of the finest since those of Henry Purcell in the 17th century, Britten was known for his crafted play on English words, orchestral interludes, and theatrical characterization.
+Praised for his English operas, which were regarded as some of the finest since those of Henry Purcell in the 17th century, Benjamin Britten was known for his crafted play on English words, orchestral interludes, and theatrical characterizations.
 His signature works include operas: "Peter Grimes," "Billy Budd," and "The Turn of the Screw."

 In addition to musical collaborations with his life partner, tenor Peter Pears, he also wrote song cycles and a significant number of orchestral works — including "Young Person's Guide to the Orchestra" and the "War Requiem."